zhangxin72/metada/README.md

-# My Project
+# metada

-A C++ project using CMake build system.
+A C++ project using CMake build system with Sphinx documentation.

 ## Prerequisites